Golf Tutorials

 Unlocking Your Game: Strong, Weak, or Neutral?

 The terms "strong" and "weak" don't refer to grip pressure but to the rotational position of your hands on the club.
-Your neutral grip is the go to, but a very tiny adjustment can help troubleshoot your ball's final resting position flight.
+Your neutral grip is the go-to, but a tiny adjustment can help troubleshoot your ball's flight.

 The Neutral Grip: The Gold Standard

-This is the position our step-by-step guide helps you find - two knuckles visible on the lead hand, with the "V"s of both hands a pointed toward your trail shoulder.
-For most golfers, this provides the ideal balance of power and control and tends to produce a straight in stock ball a place to fly.
+This is the position our step-by-step guide helps you find - two knuckles visible on the lead hand, with the "V"s of both hands pointed toward your trail shoulder.
+For most golfers, this provides the ideal balance of power and control, resulting in a straight ball flight.

 The Strong Grip: Taming a Slice

-To create a strong grip, you simply rotate both hands slightly away from the target so more on “top” of the club instead of at your side’s of each side.
+To create a strong grip, rotate both hands slightly away from the target so they are more “on top” of the club instead of on its sides.

-• What it Looks Like: From your view, you'll see three or even four knuckles visible on your head on lead to your hand.
-Both is your "V's" will a place to call home outside of what is your target ear trail ear instead of shoulders your ears.
+• What it Looks Like: You should see three or even four knuckles on your lead hand.
+Both "V"s will point outside your target shoulder.

 The Weak Grip: Curing a Hook

 A word of warning: these are adjustments, not total overhauls.
-Your "strong" or "weak" of my adjustments only to want that as a tiny move on where i put things rather for good or bad instead.
+Your "strong" or "weak" adjustments should be subtle shifts rather than complete changes.

 The Secret Ingredient: Grip Pressure